-The form factors $(F_1, F_2, F_3, F_4)$ include masses and momenta of the external and internal quarks and gauge bosons of the BLH model and the SM of the Passarino-Veltman scalar functions.
-In the case, $t\rightarrow qh^0$, each amplitude has a different structure
+The form factors $(F_1, F_2, F_3, F_4)$ include the masses and momenta of the external and internal quarks and gauge bosons in the BLHM and the SM within the Passarino-Veltman scalar functions.
+Each amplitude exhibits a distinct structure in the case of $t\rightarrow qh^0$.

-$f_{1,2}$ contains terms from the BLH model and SM with Passarino-Veltman scalar functions.
+$f_{1,2}$ contains terms from the BLHM and SM with Passarino-Veltman scalar functions.